callmekofi/neural-network1/README.md

-# neural-network1
+#Neural Network Project 1

-Planar data classification with a hidden layer
+Planar data classification with a hidden layers